coillarach/SET09102/notes/04_workflow.md

    commit id: " "
 ```

-*Fig. XX: Merging branches*
+*Fig. 3: Merging branches*

 A further complication that needs to be managed is that several pieces of development work will be
 going on simultaneously, each being worked on by a different developer.
 It is essential that these
 changes do not conflict with each other.
 A good way to manage this extra complication is to create
-a separate branch for each piece of work as illustrated in Fig. XX.
+a separate branch for each piece of work as illustrated in Fig. 4.
 In the example, one developer
 creates a branch to work on feature 1 and a second developer creates a parallel branch to work on
 feature 2.
 Once both pieces of work are complete they are merged into the new release branch.
 The
 same procedure would be done for the bug fixes in the main branch.